Typical Dishes in Bucharest

 Țuică: a plum-based traditional Romanian spirit that contains up to 60% alcohol.
 Not for the faint-hearted!

-You won't be short for options with regard to where to eat in Bucharest, although we think that the best place to enjoy typical Romanian cuisine is in the historic centre.
+You won't be short of options with regard to where to eat in Bucharest, although we think that the best place to enjoy typical Romanian cuisine is in the historic center.